z3nn13/custom-commands-yagpdb/README.md

 # Yagpdb Custom Commands

-## Intro
+## Introduction

-🍣 | Welcome to this repo
+🍣 | Welcome to my repo
-🍣 | Here is where I'll be uploading custom commands that i created/modded for Jonas747's YAGPDB.<br>
+ I'll be uploading some non-commissioned custom commands that I scripted for Jonas747's YAGPDB here.<br>

 ***************
 ## List of commands